Pauan/ar/lib/nuit/README.md

   * [2]: End of line is defined as either `EOF`, `U+000A` (newline), `U+000D` (carriage return), or the combination of `U+000D` and `U+000A`.
 Parsers must convert all end of lines (excluding `EOF`) within strings to `U+000A`

-  * [3]: A Unicode code point escape starts with `\u(`, contains one or more strings (which must contain only the hexidecimal characters `0123456789abcdefABCDEF`) separated by whitespace[1], and ends with `)`.
+  * [3]: A Unicode code point escape starts with `\u(`, contains one or more strings (which must contain only the hexidecimal characters `0123456789abcdefABCDEF`) separated by `U+0020` (space), and ends with `)`.

     Each string is the hexadecimal value of a Unicode code point.
 As an example, the string `fob` is the same as `"\u(66)\u(6F)\(62)` which is the same as `"\u(66 6F 62)`

-    This is necessary to include illegal characters (listed above).
+    This is necessary to include invalid characters (listed above).
 It is also useful in the situation where you don't have an easy way to insert a Unicode character directly, but you do know its code point, e.g. you can represent the string `foo€bar` as `"foo\u(20AC)bar`

 Comparison